shiftkey/brendanforster.com/content/notes/github-actions-hello-world-in-ruby.md

 The last part is the workflow file, which is defined by the user and allows workflows consisting of many actions, connecting them all together.

-I couldn't figure out a way to automagically get this running via code, so we're going to use the interactive editor for now.
+I haven't yet figure out a way to automagically get the action running from a `git push`, so we're going to use the interactive editor for now.

 After getting access to the GitHub Actions beta, a new Actions tab appears in the repository view:

 ![header with action tab](/images/github-action-hello-ruby/header-with-action-tab.png)

-Click into that tab, and you'll be asked to setup your first workflow:
+Click into that tab and you'll be asked to setup your first workflow:

 ![prompt to create an action](/images/github-action-hello-ruby/create-the-action.png)